STF1998/Desk20/report/systemImplementation.md

   </td>
 </table>

 The only difference between these stacks is the front-end framework.
 For this project, Angular was selected.
-In terms of the front-end, Sam and Hugh have really enjoyed developing a strong understanding of how the front-end works.
-Angular has defintely ensured we have a strong grasp of various areas, including typescript.
+In terms of the front-end, Sam and Hugh have really enjoyed developing a strong understanding of how the front-end works and Angular has ensured that we have a strong grasp of associated areas, including typescript.

-According to the GitHub stars received on each of the front-end framework (Angular, React, Vue), Angular is the least popular one and it is shown in the graph below ([link](https://www.codeinwp.com/blog/angular-vs-vue-vs-react/)).
+According to the GitHub stars received on each of the front-end framework (Angular, React, Vue), Angular is the least popular.
+This is displayed in the graph below ([link](https://www.codeinwp.com/blog/angular-vs-vue-vs-react/)):

 <p align="center">
 <img src="../report/Images/2021-star-history.png" width=75%>
 </p>
 <b><p align= "center">Figure 2: Number of stars on GitHub projects for Angular, React, and Vue</p></b>

-However, in terms of job searched on linked in, Angular is at the first place, which shown in the graph below ([link](https://zerotomastery.io/blog/tech-trends-showdown-react-vs-angular-vs-vue/)) the data was taken on (10th December 2018).
+However, in terms of job searches on linked in, Angular is in first place ([link](https://zerotomastery.io/blog/tech-trends-showdown-react-vs-angular-vs-vue/)):

 <p align="center">
 <img src="../report/Images/angular_vs.png" width=75%>
 </p>
-<b><p align= "center">Figure </p></b>
+<b><p align= "center">Figure: Linkdin Searches (Data was taken collected on 10th December 2018)</p></b>

 In conclusion, MEAN stack was chosen because of its advantages discussed above and its high job-employability.